 - Termites and nematodes are problems for Moringa seeds and seedlings; keep them protected if you have these pests.

-- You can plant seeds straight into the ground as well, which I will try once my next lot of seeds arrive.
+- You can plant seeds straight into the ground as well, which I will try once my next lot of seeds arrives.
 Make sure the soil is fairly loose, or dig a big hole and re-fill with potting mix to give the seed a good start to life.
 Then, make sure you mark the spot well and if you have any animals that eat seeds, keep it protected.

 How to Grow the Drumstick Plant from Cuttings